The Emergency-Care Consequences of Disrupted Prevention: Evidence from Mammography Screening Pathway: Data and Methods

-The sample is restricted to respondents eligible for population-based breast cancer screening programs in their respective countries, adhering to the European Commission 2017 report's guidelines.
-Countries without fully implemented mammography screening programs—Bulgaria, Greece, Slovakia, and Romania—are excluded.
-Additionally, Switzerland and Israel, which are not covered in the report, are also omitted.
-To ensure consistency, we focus on women aged 50–69, the most widely targeted age group for breast cancer screening.
-Furthermore, countries where the screening interval exceeds two years, such as Malta, are excluded.
-Finally, respondents who were diagnosed with breast cancer in Wave 8 and participated in Wave 9 of the SHARE survey are excluded.
-Based on these criteria, the final sample consists of 8 countries: Austria, Belgium, the Czech Republic, Denmark, Germany, Poland, Slovenia, and Spain.
+We identify women eligible for organized mammography screening using the European Commission report \textit{Cancer Screening in the European Union}.
+The sample is restricted to women aged 50--69, the age group targeted by population-based breast cancer screening programs in most participating countries.
+We exclude countries without a fully implemented program (Bulgaria, Greece, Romania, and Slovakia), countries not covered by the report (Israel and Switzerland), countries with screening intervals longer than two years (Malta), and respondents who reported a breast cancer diagnosis in Wave~8 and were reinterviewed in Wave~9.
+The final sample covers eight countries: Austria, Belgium, the Czech Republic, Denmark, Germany, Poland, Slovenia, and Spain.

-Our primary outcome is a binary indicator for having only emergency overnight hospitalizations, constructed from the SHARE Wave 9 healthcare module.
-Using the hospital-use questions, we first classify respondents according to whether they had any overnight hospital stay in the last 12 months and, if so, whether these stays were emergency or planned.
-We then code the outcome as 1 for respondents whose overnight hospital use in the last 12 months consists exclusively of emergency stays, and 0 for all other respondents (that is, those with no overnight stay or any planned overnight stay).
-We note that this outcome is inclusive: it includes any emergency hospital stay regardless of cause, and most such admissions are unrelated to breast cancer.
-Thus, we interpret it as a general marker of severe acute health events, of which emergency cancer presentations (e.g., undiagnosed or advanced breast cancer) are only one component.
-Consequently, our IV estimates should be viewed as an upper bound on the impact of missed screening on cancer-specific emergencies, since mammography cannot influence the many emergency admissions due to other health issues.
-In our analysis sample of 2,332 respondents, 87 individuals (3.73\%) are classified as having only emergency overnight stays, while the remaining 2,245 (96.27\%) fall into the “no/other stays” category (see Appendix~\ref {Appendix A: Charts}).
+Our primary outcome is a binary indicator for having only emergency hospital stays in the last 12 months, constructed from the SHARE Wave~9 health-care module.
+We first classify respondents by whether they had any overnight hospital stay in the previous year and, among those who did, whether the stays were emergency or planned.
+The outcome equals 1 for respondents whose overnight hospital use consists exclusively of emergency stays and 0 otherwise -- that is, no overnight stay or at least one planned stay (Figure~\ref{fig:flow_RERonly}).

-Table~\ref{tab:SUMMARY_STAT_Y} presents the summary statistics for the primary response variable: whether respondents were hospitalized overnight due to emergency cases.
-The sample mean indicates that approximately 3.7\% of respondents had an emergency hospitalization within the past year.